yuechen-li-dev/Margaret/primer/vulkan-primer.md

       - Do not let destruction policy vary casually by subsystem.
       - Prefer backend-owned resource wrappers when they encode real lifetime rules.
       - If an object's lifetime is unclear, simplify the design before adding helpers.
+      - Use deferred destruction only where the repository already establishes a clear retirement model.
+    guidance:
+      - Vulkan punishes vague ownership.
+      - If no one can say exactly when an object dies and why it is safe to die there, the design is not ready.

   device_and_resource_creation:
     headline: